input-output-hk/peras-design/site/docs/intro.md

 :::important

 This site documents the **pre-alpha** version of the protocol, which already provides strong guarantees of settlement bounds, adapts to fluctuating participation, and can recover from failures.

-There's still research work ongoing to refine the protocol and provide even better guarantees in the face of high adversarial stake.
+Research work is still ongoing to refine the protocol and provide even better guarantees in the face of high adversarial stake.

 :::